Layla: Writing and recording

-The opening five bars to the guitar part of "Layla"

 Due to the circumstances of its composition, "Layla" is defined by two movements, each marked by a riff.
-The first movement, which was recorded in the key of D minor for choruses and C-sharp minor for verses, is centred around the "signature riff", a guitar piece using hammer-ons, pull-offs and power chords.
+The first movement, which was recorded in the key of D minor for choruses and C-sharp minor for verses, is centred on the "signature riff", a guitar piece using hammer-ons, pull-offs and power chords.
 The first section contains the overdub-heavy slide guitar solo, played by Allman.
 By placing his slide at points beyond the end of the fretboard, Allman was able to play notes at a higher pitch than could be played with standard technique.
 Dowd referred to this as "notes that aren't on the instrument."

 The second movement is commonly referred to as the "Piano Exit".
 Originally played in C major, the tape speed of the coda was increased slightly during mixing.
 The resulting pitch is somewhere between C and C sharp.
 The piano interlude at the end of the song is augmented by an acoustic guitar, and is also the accompaniment to the outro-solo.
 The same melody is also played on Allman's slide guitar an octave higher.
 Gordon does not improvise or deviate from the piano part; Clapton and Allman are the ones who improvise the melody.
 The song ends with Allman playing his signature high-pitched "bird call" on his slide guitar.
 This portion is featured prominently in the film Goodfellas.